To add Overlay graphics to your program feed, navigate to the Overlay tab in the main menu.

 Once selected, press Browse Files, which opens up the file browser, allowing you to navigate the folder structure of your SD Card.
-When you're in the folder containing your PNG graphics, double-tap the file you want to load.
+When you're in the folder containing your PNG graphics, select the file you want to load.
 A popup will open, asking you if you want to upload this graphic to the previously selected media slot.
 If you press Proceed, the upload will start, with a loading indicator displaying the progress.
 Once uploaded, close the confirmation message by pressing Ok.

 The process is identical for the remaining media slots, so you'll have to repeat this procedure seven more times if you want to fill them all up.

 Note: To reset/remove all overlay graphics from the ZATO's internal storage, press the Reset button and confirm the prompt that pops up afterward.

 Now that you have loaded your graphics into the media slots, press the Layout tab in the shelf menu on the left, which grants full access to the overlay configuration options.
 The Layout tab is operated from left to right and consists of three columns: Layout, Overlay Position, and Media Slots.